Karen-O94/Google-Books-Search/README.md

 *Localhost*
 To install the app on your local computer, you will need to initially clone this repo.

-Once the repo is cloined, you will need to run `npm install` in your command line/terminal in order to install all the dependencies to run the application successfully.
+Once the repo is cloned, you will need to run `npm install` in your command line/terminal in order to install all the dependencies to run the application successfully.
 Once all the dependencies are installed, you will need to run `npm run start` to initialise the app.
 A new tab  will open in your browser automatically to render the app